scala/scala3/docs/docs/internals/debug-macros.md

 ---

 Complex macros may break invariants of the compiler, which leads to compiler crashes.
-Here we lists common compiler crashes and how to deal with them.
+Here we list common compiler crashes and how to deal with them.

 ## position not set